Similarity Metrics for Vector Search

 As shown in the image above, we count the number of entries where either A or B is 1 as the “union” and where both A and B are 1 as the “intersection.”
 So the Jaccard index for A (01100111) and B (01010110) is ½.
 In this case, the Jaccard distance, 1 minus the Jaccard index, is also ½.

-In this post, we learned about the three most useful vector similarity search metrics: L2 (also known as Euclidean) distance, cosine distance, and inner and dot product similarity.
+In this post, we learned about the three most useful vector similarity search metrics: L2 (also known as Euclidean) distance, cosine distance, and inner product.
 Each of these has different use cases.
 Euclidean is for when we care about the difference in magnitude.
 Cosine is for when we care about the difference in orientation.
 The inner product is when we care about the difference in magnitude and orientation.

 Check these videos to learn more about Vector Similarity Metrics, or read the docs to learn how to configure these metrics in Milvus.